 Above: Lounge car, Southeastern Railway Museum.
 Canon 5D Mark III, Canon 15mm lens.

 For now, here's a look at some of my favorite photographs from my previous trip to Old Car City and the Southeastern Railway Museum.

 Above: Old Car City.
 Canon 5D Mark III, Canon 17-40mm lens.

-I removed some of the reality from my images in this post either by using a fish-eye lens, by altering the true color of a scene, by shooting HDR, by selectively blurring parts of an image – or by using a combination of all three techniques.
+I removed some of the reality from my images in this post either by using a fish-eye lens, by altering the true color of a scene, by applying a plug-in, by shooting HDR, by selectively blurring parts of an image – or by using a combination of all these techniques.

 On my workshops I stress light and composition, the topics of my two latest classes on Kelby Training.
 The picture above of our model Hanna illustrates the benefits of shooting on an overcast day, when contrast is low.
 It also illustrates creative composition: shooting at an angle creates a sense of depth in an image, the Bel Air insignia adds a sense of place to the image, and shooting at eye level helps the viewer of the photograph relate to the subject.

 Above: Old Car City.
 Canon 5D Mark III, Canon 17-40mm lens.
 Effects added with Nik Color Effects Pro.
 Several Photoshop CS6 enhancements.